allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 [List of 2020 Leap Day Bugs](https://codeofmatt.com/list-of-2020-leap-day-bugs): A collection of various software bugs due to the extra day this year.

 [Programming Trick Question](https://qntm.org/trick): Answers to three common programming interview questions.

+[Sell yourself, Sell Your Work](https://www.solipsys.co.uk/new/SellYourselfSellYourWork.html?te20hn): Being able to talk about your technical accomplishments is important as it allows you to show your value to an organization.

+[The Bible for SWE Salary Negotiations](https://www.kalzumeus.com/2012/01/23/salary-negotiation/): Salary negotiations are between you and HR, not you and your Hiring Manager.

 [The EARN IT Act: How to Ban End-to-End Encryption Without Actually Banning It]("https://cyberlaw.stanford.edu/blog/2020/01/earn-it-act-how-ban-end-end-encryption-without-actually-banning-it"): Tell companies that in order to keep their immunity offered in Section 230 of the Communications Decency Act of 1996 (that platform providers aren't liable for their users), they must comply with 'best practices' to prevent the exploitation of minors.
 These best practices will be outlined mostly by Law Enforcement Agencies that want weak encryption i.e. backdoors, and partly by tech consultants who're chosen by said LEAs.
 * [230, or not 230?
 That is the EARN IT question](https://signal.org/blog/earn-it/")